Which tips make for effective essay body sections?

 Finally, before submitting your essay, remember to edit and proofread all sections of that essay very carefully – particularly your body section.
 This means making sure that you are using appropriate academic language, that your citations and references are present and accurate, that you have included cautious hedging language to protect yourself as an academic, that you have carefully selected which reporting verbs introduce your source-based information and claims, and that your writing is concise and logical.
 A body section that is carefully edited for all of these elements has a much higher likelihood of academic success (and of receiving higher grades).

-Lesson 4 explores the topic: Which tips make for effective essay body sections?
-Our Lesson 4 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 4 explores the topic: Which tips make for effective essay body sections?
+Our Chapter 4 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.